+to the satisfaction of the Council.

-- 40. The applicant shall arrange for a minimum 5m wide two coat bitumen seal of the access way from the existing office to the concrete batching plant. - 41.
-Unless otherwise approved by the Environmental Protection Authorities Environmental Protection License noise generated by Concrete Batch Plant Operations must not exceed the limits outlined in the Global Acoustics Noise Impact Assessment Report, dated 20th December 2016 being:
+17. Unless otherwise approved by the Environmental Protection Authority's Environmental Protection License, noise generated by the Quarry and Concrete Batch Plant must not exceed the limits outlined in the Global Acoustics Noise Impact Assessment Report, dated 20th December 2016 being: